eth-cscs/sarus/doc/quickstart/quickstart.rst

     The configuration script requires the program mksquashfs to be installed on the system, which is typically available through the squashfs-tools package.

+    Also note that the configuration script will create a minimal working configuration.
+    For enabling additional features, please refer to the the :doc:`/config/configuration_reference`.

 .. note::
     You can refer to the section :doc:`Custom installation </install/index>` if you want to build Sarus from source or from the Spack package manager.

-    Please note that the configuration script will create a minimal working configuration.
-    For enabling additional features, please refer to the the :doc:`/config/configuration_reference`.

 Use Sarus
 =========